 Support for Towson’s Department of Special Education in the development of an advisory committee, funding for further course development on diversity issues and funding for speakers.

 A love of the arts has made Dr. Grasmick a supporter of the arts – in all schools, for all students.
-She has worked closely with the College of Fine Arts and Communication in the development of a master’s degree in Arts Integration, a program that will produce more teachers with an acute awareness of the role the arts play in teaching key skills like creativity, critical thinking and problem solving.
+She worked closely with the College of Fine Arts and Communication in the development of Towson's Master of Arts in Interdisciplinary Arts Infusion, a program that will produce more teachers with an acute awareness of the role the arts play in teaching key skills like creativity, critical thinking and problem solving.

 As superintendent, Dr. Grasmick created curriculum and assessments to integrate many content areas, including writing.
 While the No Child Left Behind Act required those assessments to be replaced, the new Common Core standards do include writing.
-Dr. Grasmick convened and funded a group of Towson faculty and Baltimore County teachers who are researching current methods of teaching writing and developing courses to prepare teachers to more effectively teach students to become good writers.
+Dr. Grasmick convened and funded a group of Towson faculty and Baltimore County teachers who researched current methods of teaching writing, developed and piloted courses to prepare teachers to more effectively teach students to become good writers, and re-invented the Maryland Writing Project on campus.
+The project will conduct professional development for local teachers.

 All SySTEMs Go